paulofla/payslip/README.md

 Opening the terminal and go to the directory.
 Install the dependencies with 'npm i'.

+To run the program, type 'npm start' in the terminal.

 To run the tests, type 'npm run test' in the terminal.

 ## License